Mhdy333p/JS-Security-Scanner/README.md

 ## ⚠️ Disclaimer

 This tool is intended for **authorized security auditing and educational purposes only**.
 Always ensure you have explicit permission before scanning codebases that you do not own.

----

-**Would you like me to add a specific section for Docker deployment or perhaps a "How it Works" section explaining the chunking logic in more detail?**